apache/activemq-artemis/docs/user-manual/en/appserver-integration.md

 At this point you should be able to now deploy MDB's that consume from the remote server.
-You will however, have to make sure that your MDB's have the annotation `@ResourceAdapter("activemq-ra.rar")` added, this is illustrated in the ? section.
+You will however, have to make sure that your MDB's have the annotation `@ResourceAdapter("activemq-ra.rar")` added, this is illustrated in the Configuring Message-Driven Beans section.
 If you don't want to add this annotation then you can delete the generic resource adapter `jms-ra.rar` and rename the `activemq-ra.rar` to this.